deepak1556/enclose/index.md

 ### Command line

-Command line call `project a b c` is similar to `node project.js a b c`.
+Command line call `project a b c` is equivalent to `node project.js a b c`.

 ### Dependencies